eh3rrera/project-reactor-course/docs/01-intro-reactive-programming/the-problem-with-blocking.md

 What if the number of concurrent users keeps increasing until there are no more free threads?

-Roughly speaking, at any given time, one CPU can handle one thread.
+Roughly speaking, at any given time, one CPU core can handle one thread ([multithreading](https://docs.oracle.com/cd/E19253-01/816-5137/mtintro-25092/index.html) is just the CPU switching execution between threads).

 But there are two more important things to consider.